Raoul1808/Raoul1808/README.md

 - and other random stuff (word lister, text converter, sometimes Discord bots, goofy stuff, and maybe more)

 I also have a little experience with Java and Lua, occasionally making mods for some other games/contributions to open-source projects.

-I listen to an unhealthy amount of J-EDM please send help